Chr15w1986/Metal-Re-injectionPP4/README.md

 + Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes.
 + Django: Framework used to add structure to the platform.
 + AmIResponsive: Used to generate mockup image.

+## Testing and Code validation

+All testing and code validation details are described in a separate file [TESTING.md](TESTING.md).

 ## Deployment